Responsible

 Correlation

-One can get a more quantitative idea about the relationship between occurrences by doing correlations.
-We might, for example, correlate the severity of punishment for a particular crime in various states with the frequency of occurrence of that crime.
+We can get a more quantitative idea about the relationship between occurrences by doing correlations.
+We might, for example, correlate the severity of punishment for a particular crime in various states with how frequently the crime is committed.

-If there is a correlation, it may be that one was the cause of the other, but it may also be that both were influenced by a third factor.
+If there is a correlation between two factors, it may be that one was the cause of the other, but it may also be that both were influenced by a third factor.
 We might find that beer drinking is correlated with good health, but that a third factor, age, caused both.
 People in their twenties typically drink more beer than people in their sixties, and, being younger, are normally more healthy than people in their sixties.
-We cannot conclude that it is the beer that make them healthy.
+Despite the fact that drinking more beer is correlated with better health, it would be a mistake to conclude that drinking more beer makes people healthier.
 We could also erroneously assume the reverse causation, as in the story of the person who noticed that the rooster crowed just before the sun came up, and deduced that the rooster caused the sun to rise.

-Scientists will often use correlation to suggest a hypothesis that one thing causes another, but they cannot prove causality is true using only correlation.
+Scientists will often use correlation to suggest the possibility that one thing causes another, but they can't prove causality using only correlation.

 Experiments